What is Reckless Driving?

 Any driving done with reckless disregard for the safety of people or property falls into this category.
 For example:

-- Disregarding stop signs and traffic lights
+- Disregarding stop signs and red lights

 - Driving the wrong way down a road